Nimmagadda Prasad: Matrix Laboratories

-Giving back
+Philanthropy

 Nimmagadda implemented his belief that 'the best way to enhance knowledge and wealth is to share it' by sharing his personal wealth of 2 million shares worth around ₹300 million with his staff for their housing and children's education through the Matrix Employees Welfare Association (MEWA).

 He is known in the social world for his contribution through “Project Hope” in developing cost effective medicines for HIV/AIDS treatment.
 Matrix signed a major deal with the Clinton Foundation for the supply of anti-AIDS drugs as part of the latter's initiatives in Developing Countries.

 Pullela Gopichand's unwavering commitment that made his academy a powerhouse of badminton was backed and part funded by Nimmagadda.
 In the early days when he was struggling to raise funds, Nimmagadda saw the need to develop and encourage an alternative sport to Cricket and donated ₹50 million to the Pullela Gopichand academy.
 The academy produced world class players: Saina Nehwal, Srikanth Kidambi, Parupalli Kashyap, P. V. Sindhu, Arundhati Pantawane, Gurusai Datt and Arun Vishnu.